maimbeeb/OnlineExam/README.md

 # Online Exam Registration System

 	Online Exam Registration System is a project designed to make the Online Exam Registration reliable with enhanced security.
-This system provides the student an efficient management strategy to chose their exams.
-Online Exams has become a fast growing options for companies because of its speed and accuracy.
+This system provides the students an efficient management strategy to chose their exams.
+Online Exams has become a fast growing option for companies because of its speed and accuracy.
 It needs less manpower to execute the examination.

-	Almost all organizations now-a-days, are conducting their exams online as it saves time for student and get results in less time.
+	Almost all organizations now-a-days, are conducting their exams online as it saves time for students and you get results in less time.
 It also helps the environment by saving paper.
-	In an online Exam Registration system, the user get his/her email as userid and password by registering their details in the site.
-This user email is used to authenticate the user when student login to the site.
+	In an Online Exam Registration System, the user uses his/her email as UserId whilst registering their details in the site.
+This user email is used to authenticate the user when students login to the site.

 ## UX